Team Island View Casino Resort Gulfport

 With a background in accounting and a diverse culinary career spanning over two decades, Chef Jackie assists the Executive Chef in overseeing and managing all aspects of kitchen operations for multiple restaurants and food outlets ranging from casual to fine coastal dining, a 500 seat buffet, banquet departments, coffee and confection shops, and special event catering.
 Chef Jackie has been featured in local commercials and magazines, several televised cooking segments and programs, and is sometimes the featured demo chef for large group cooking classes.

 Inspired by local, regional, and international cuisines, Chef Jackie’s grandmother and Thai mother heavily influenced her passion for cooking at a very young age.
 After a brief career in accounting, she attended culinary school in Baltimore in 1998 while serving a simultaneous two year culinary externship in a classical French restaurant.
-She graduated in 2000 while raising two young children and working full time.
+She graduated culinary college in 2000 while raising two young children and working full time.
 She continued working in Baltimore area restaurants until moving to the MS gulf coast in 2003.

 She is committed to sharing her knowledge through mentoring programs and assisting career-related organizations, serving two terms as chapter president and two terms as board chairman for the MS gulf coast chapter of the American Culinary Federation.
 She was awarded the MGCCACF Chef of the Year award in 2008 & 2011 for organizing several culinary competitions as fundraisers for the organization.